 .
 REALTORS, with the exception of those few who are employees of their brokerage, should they complete the application for gig workers & independent contractors, which is highlighted in yellow on the DLT website.

 The rate is determined by your adjusted gross income on your most recent tax return.
 Payments will continue for 39 weeks as long as you remain eligible.
 It will continue at the same amount until you report any earnings on your weekly teleserve call.
-If you receive a commission check while collecting, it will reduce your unemployment benefit.
+If you receive a commission check, your weekly check will be, reduced or eliminated, depending on the amount..